Georgia (formerly Georgia) travel advisories

 【please】

-If you have friends or relatives who have not registered for Tabi-Reji or have filed a residence notification, please encourage them to register using the link below.
+If you have friends or relatives who have not registered for TabiRegi or filed a residence notification, please encourage them to do so using the link below.

 https://www.ezairyu.mofa.go.jp/tabireg/index.html